garth-wells/CUED-3D7-Lab/README.md

 # CUED Finite Element Methods (3D7) Lab

-This is the laboratory activity coursework activity for the Finite Element Course (3D7).
+This is the laboratory coursework activity for the Finite Element Course (3D7).
 The activity is contained in a Jupyter notebook.
 It can be run using Github Codespaces.

 ## Codespaces